kuriwaki/kuriwaki.github.io/_posts/2021-07-19-rpv-prelim/rpv-prelim.md

 MRP estimates the variation around each estimate by the posterior distribution.
-The 80 percent credible interval across the 435 estimates is ±0.6 percentage points (pp) for Whites, 1.8 pp for Blacks, and 3.1 pp for Hispanics.
-Roughly speaking, this would translate to a margin of error (MoE) of ±1pp for Whites, ±2.8pp for Blacks, and ±3.0pp for Hispanics.
-In other words, if the map estimates the Hispanic vote in a particular congressional district was 45%, the true number might be as high as 48% and as low as 42%.
+The average width of the 80 percent credible interval is ±0.6 percentage points (pp) for Whites, ±1.8 pp for Blacks, and ±3.1 pp for Hispanics (across the 435 estimates).
+Roughly speaking, this would translate to a margin of error (MoE) of ±1 pp for Whites, ±2.8 pp for Blacks, and ±3.0 pp for Hispanics.
+In other words, if the map estimates the Hispanic Trump vote in a particular congressional district was 45%, the true number might be as low as 42% and as high as 48%.

 ### Methods and Source Code